jamessud/jamessud.github.io/_projects/words_36_underwater.md

 <br/><br/>

-Image: Portrait of an Artist (Pool with Two Figures) by David Hockney.
+Image: Portrait of an Artist (Pool with Two Figures), David Hockney.
 1972.
-Acrylic on canvas
+Acrylic on canvas.